How to Prepare Chicken

 2 Legs, 2 Thighs, 2 Wings, 2 large chicken breasts.

-2 Legs, 2 Thighs, 2 Wings, 2 medium chicken breasts and 1 end piece of both chicken breast as one piece.
+2 Legs, 2 Thighs, 2 Wings, 2 medium chicken breasts, and 1 end piece of both chicken breasts as one piece.

-This would be the same as the 8 cut but the end piece of both breast are cut away as one piece.
+This would be the same as the 8 cuts but the end piece of both breasts is cut away as one piece.
 This can be deep fried but I still wouldn’t do the breast.
 Not that you can’t.
 It’s just my preference for Breading to Meat Ratio and Cook times.
 If you do want to deep fry this cut.
-Then cut the end chicken breast piece closer to the center so that you end up with 3 Breast piece about the same size.
+Then cut the end chicken breast piece closer to the center so that you end up with 3 Breast pieces about the same size.

 2 Legs, 2 Thighs, 2 Wings, 4 medium chicken breasts.
-Chicken breast are cut in half.
+Chicken breasts are cut in half.

 This is the cut I use if for breaking down the breast for Big Crunch.
-The breast are cut into four.
-I debone and then slice in half to get 8 thin Breast or 4 larger ones, Pounded flat enough for the Big Crunch Sandwich.
+The breast is cut into four.
+I debone and then slice in half to get 8 thin Breasts or 4 larger ones, Pounded flat enough for the Big Crunch Sandwich.

 2 Legs, 2 Thighs, 2 Wings, 4 small chicken breasts.
-End piece of both breast is cut off for 1 piece then the chicken breast are cut in half.
+The end piece of both breasts is cut off for 1 piece then the chicken breast is cut in half.

-2 Legs, 2 Thighs, 2 Wings, 6 very small chicken breast.
+2 Legs, 2 Thighs, 2 Wings, 6 very small chicken breasts.
 Each breast is cut into 3.

 Butterfly – How to Prepare Chicken

-Butterflying or spatchcock chicken requires the back bone to be removed.
-Then the chicken is laid down flat.
-I like this method for a faster cook time in the oven or if i want the skin side up and seasoned very well.
+Butterflying or spatchcock chicken/turkey requires the backbone to be removed.
+Then the chicken or turkey is laid down flat and the Breast is pushed down to flatten it out further.
+I like this method for a faster cook time in the oven or if I want the skin side up and seasoned very well.

 The leg is left attached to the thigh.
 Use this for St Hubert Style Chicken, Tandoori Chicken, or at any recipe where the Leg & Thigh attached is desired.
 Optionally cut slits to allow a marinade to penetrate more readily.